PEARL: Parallel Speculative Decoding with Adaptive Draft Length: Introduction

 Albeit with multiple benefits of this \textit{draft-then-verify} framework, it confronts one significant challenge that may hinder its performance and deployment---the mutual waiting problem.
 That is, the target model will be idle when the draft model is generating the draft tokens and the draft model will be idle when the target model is verifying the previously drafted tokens.
 This mutual waiting problem primarily stems from two limitations inherent in speculative decoding: \textbf{(i)} the asynchronous execution of the draft and verify phases, which directly results in the mutual waiting problem; and \textbf{(ii)} the fixed draft length, which cannot adapt to most decoding steps and thus exacerbate the mutual waiting problem.

 Therefore, in this paper, we seek to answer the question: \textit{Can we draft and verify in parallel and adaptively adjust draft length?} With this consideration, we propose a conceptually simple, flexible, and general framework to boost speculative decoding, namely \textbf{P}arallel sp\textbf{E}culative decoding with \textbf{A}daptive d\textbf{R}aft \textbf{L}ength (PEARL).
 Specifically, \name consists of two strategies \textit{pre-verify} and \textit{post-verify}: \textbf{(i)} \textit{pre-verify} uses the target model to verify the first draft token during drafting phase, which allows the draft model to generate less draft tokens in difficult scenarios; \textbf{(ii)} \textit{post-verify} uses the draft model to continue generating draft tokens during verification phase, which provides more draft tokens in simple situations.
-As shown in Figure.\ref{overview}(b)(c), PEARL effectively alleviates the mutual waiting problem with \textbf{parallelism} and \textbf{adaptive draft length} via these two strategies.
-Moreover, we theoretically show that \name can \textbf{eliminate the burden of tuning the hyperparameter $\gamma$}, and the mean accepted tokens of \name is \textbf{more than} existing \textit{draft-then-verify} works.

-Our key contributions can be summarized as follows: \begin{itemize} \item [(i)] We propose \name, a novel inference acceleration framework, which can effectively alleviate the mutual waiting problem with parallelism and adaptive draft length. \item [(ii)] We theoretically derive the optimal window size and the mean accepted tokens of our \name, which demonstrates the effectiveness of our \name. \item [(iii)] We conduct extensive experiments on various text generation benchmarks, leading to a superior speedup performance up to \textbf{3.79$\times$} and \textbf{1.52$\times$}, compared to auto-regressive decoding and speculative decoding, respectively. \end{itemize}
+As shown in the lower part of Figure.\ref{overview}, PEARL effectively alleviates the mutual waiting problem with \textbf{parallelism} and \textbf{adaptive draft length} via these two strategies.
+We conduct extensive experiments on various text generation benchmarks, leading to a superior speed up performance up to \textbf{4.43$\times$} and \textbf{1.50$\times$}, compared to auto-regressive decoding and speculative decoding, respectively.